bendeckdavid/MISO4204-Desarrollo_Nube/README.md

 **Stage 1: Tests and Linting**
 - ✅ Sets up Python 3.13 and Poetry
 - ✅ Caches dependencies for faster builds
-- ✅ Runs linting with ruff
+- ✅ Runs linting with flake8
 - ✅ Checks code formatting with black
 - ✅ Performs type checking with mypy
 - ✅ Executes all pytest tests with coverage